mapattacker/datascience/reinforcement.rst

     Udacity, Machine Learning for Trading

-There are two ways to determine the policy.
-    1. Model based
-        * using value/policy iteration
-    2. Model free

 Q-Learning
 -----------
-Q-Learning is an example of model free reinforcement learning.
+Q-Learning is an example of model-free reinforcement learning to solve the Markov Decision Problem.